 - The partnership with Māori expressed in te Tiriti o Waitangi is respected and embedded in our society and culture, and Māori economic and social disadvantage has ended.
-[All 4 capitals] - Our society and economy is built on a relationship with our natural environment which ensures that our use of natural resources is sustainable over our own and future generations.[ Natural and social capital] - The economy is high value, high wage, with productivity similar to other high income countries and real rewards to labour similarly comparable to those countries; productivity growth is strong and real wages and salaries grow proportionally to labour productivity; and we have employment in jobs that provide dignity, respect and liveable incomes for all who are willing and able to work.
-[Social, human and financial capital] - Productive, innovative firms have access to the: capital they need to grow and develop; the markets that desire their products; and the connections to service the markets from New Zealand.
-[Financial, Physical capital, social capital] - Inequality in the distribution of income and wealth for individuals and households is among the lowest in the OECD, regional inequality is reduced, and there is no income or wealth discrimination by gender or ethnicity.
-[Social capital] - Democracy is thriving, shown in wide and effective participation in the decisions that affect our lives, and people have confidence in the decisions and actions of their government. [social capital] - Long-term thinking is valued and encouraged through our institutions and culture. [social capital] - The government has sufficient revenue to provide the public services that are supported by the electorate, are not commercially provided or are more effectively provided by government, and the transfers needed for redistribution of income. [social, human and possibly financial capital] - People and whanau have the security in their lives that allows their children to thrive as they grow, gives them the confidence to invest in their homes, education and businesses, allows them to participate in society, helps them through personal misfortune in their lives without undue personal or economic harm, and to have a secure and adequate income in retirement. [social and human capital] - In particular, we recognise that the transition to a better future may be difficult at times, and that change is continuous, so we have systems in place that support our people through change, ensuring that individuals and whanau do not disproportionately bear the cost of changes that will benefit society. [social capital]
+[All 4 capitals] - Our society and economy is built on a relationship with our natural environment which ensures that our use of natural resources is sustainable over our own and future generations.[ Natural and social capital] - The economy is a high value, high wage one, with productivity similar to other high income countries and real rewards to labour are similarly comparable to those countries; productivity growth is strong and real wages and salaries grow proportionally to labour productivity.
+We have employment in jobs that provide dignity, respect and liveable incomes for all who are willing and able to work.
+[Social, human and financial capital] - Productive, innovative firms have access to: the capital they need to grow and develop; the markets that desire their products; and the connections to service the markets from New Zealand.
+[Financial, Physical capital, social capital] - We do not have extremes of income or wealth and no children are live in poverty.
+Inequality in the distribution of income and wealth for individuals and households is moderate relative to other OECD economies, regional inequality is reduced, and there is no income or wealth discrimination by gender or ethnicity.
+[Social capital] - Democracy is thriving, shown in wide and effective participation in the decisions that affect our lives, and people have confidence in the decisions and actions of their government. [social capital] - Long-term thinking is valued and encouraged through our institutions and culture. [social capital] - The government has sufficient revenue to provide the public services that are supported by the electorate, are not commercially provided or are more effectively provided by government, and the transfers needed for redistribution of income. [social, human and possibly financial capital] - People and whanau have the security in their lives that allows their children to thrive as they grow, gives them the confidence to invest in their homes, education and businesses, allows them to participate in society, helps them through personal misfortune in their lives without undue personal or economic harm, and to have a secure and adequate income in retirement. [social and human capital]

+In particular, we recognise that the transition to a better future may be difficult at times, and that change is continuous, so we have systems in place that support our people through change, ensuring that individuals and whanau do not disproportionately bear the cost of changes that will benefit society. [social capital]